 Every morning, I ate breakfast and got to work clearing trails or building the garden.
 As the sun climbed higher in the sky, I’d start sweating more and more.
 At midday, we all stopped and went for a swim in the river to cool off before eating lunch and enjoying a few hours of siesta time.
 We’d spend the evenings playing cards or reading books, and lighted candles as the sun went down.
 Once the candles burned down to waxy stubs, one by one, we’d retire to bed and the whole cycle would start again in the morning.
 Without cell service or internet, life here slows down to the pace of nature.
 I’ve stopped making mental checklists about things to pack and assignments to complete.
 I only use my phone as an alarm clock these days.
 Life is simple.
 Life is good.

 As I sit and write these words, the afternoon siesta has settled over our camp.
 The people have retired to hammocks and the cat next to me twitches his tail, deep in a dream.
 Even the forest around us seems sleepy.
 The butterflies are gone and the bees are docile.
 The trees stand patiently, waiting for the clouds above to cascade their rain down, as it does every afternoon.

 People are waking up now, and will undoubtedly want to play cards or do a little more work if the weather allows.
-I’ll leave you with this image of a little camp in the forest isolated from the world, adrift in time and at peace with the forest around it.
+I love being a part of this.
+I love being a volunteer in Peru.